MicrosoftDocs/azure-dev-docs/articles/python/tutorial-deploy-python-web-app-azure-container-apps-01.md

 :::image type="content" source="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps.png" alt-text="A screenshot of the environments and services used in the Tutorial - Deploy a Python App on Azure Container Apps." lightbox="./media/tutorial-container-apps/service-diagram-overview-for-tutorial-deploy-python-azure-container-apps.png":::

-The components supporting this tutorial and shown in the diagram above are:
+The components supporting this tutorial and shown in the diagram are:

 * [Azure Container Apps][2]
   * Azure Container Apps enables you to run microservices and containerized applications on a serverless platform.
 A serverless platform means that you enjoy the benefits of running containers with minimal configuration.
 With Azure Container Apps, your applications can dynamically scale based on characteristics such as HTTP traffic, event-driven processing, or CPU or memory load.